intel/linux-npu-driver/docs/overview.md

 <summary>Model driver caching (from v1.5.0)</summary>

 Starting from v1.5.0 release the driver allows to cache compiled model in filesystem.
-Whenever user compiles a model (using zeGraphCreate) the driver saves the compiled model representation in the user directory `~/.cache/ze_intel_npu_cache/` or the directory specified in `ZE_INTEL_NPU_CACHE_DIR` environment variable.
+Whenever user compiles a model (using zeGraphCreate), the driver saves the compiled model representation in the user directory `~/.cache/ze_intel_npu_cache/` or in the directory specified in `ZE_INTEL_NPU_CACHE_DIR` environment variable.
 The cache directory size is controlled by the driver.
 Whenever the cache directory exceeds 1GB the least used compiled models are removed to save the filesystem space.